 Sponsored by Carter Bank & Trust

 Take part in the museum’s annual celebration of African American artists, performers and writers.
-The event will feature a drumming workshop, storytime, crafts and a performance by Kuumba Dance Ensemble, Inc.Admission Free
+Enjoy story time, themed crafts, a public read-aloud and tours of the VMFA Artmobile.

 Piedmont Arts' fabulous fundraiser returns with a fresh slate of local celebrities dancing in support of the arts in Martinsville-Henry County.
 The contest features eight teams competing to win the most votes, the highest score from the judges and a set of gorgeous mirror ball trophies handcrafted by local artist Terry Mitchell.